10 Best Novel Writing Software Online in 2022 | Reviews and Pricing

 Notes can be anything from random brainstorming to character sketches.
 Whatever it is you want to have around, it will be organized for you within your Squibler project.
 You can add tags to your notes for better organization and management.

 It allows you to divide your chapters into different documents while keeping them together in your project.
-This allows you to move around and make changes as per need without running the sequence.
+This allows you to move around and make changes as per need without ruining the sequence.
 There is no pressure to keep things in chronological order because you can just drag and drop to rearrange later.
 No scrolling, copying, or pasting is ever needed.

 You can also create separate documents for scenes.
 Scenes can be moved between chapters or they can be written but kept out of place for a while until you decide a suitable place for them.